hydpy-dev/hydpy/hydpy/docs/rst/how_to.rst

 object.
 Through connecting these objects like in "real" projects, we check that |lland_dd| does not only calculate the correct outflow but passes it correctly to the downstream node (und thus potentially to other models downstream).
-For routing models as |lstream_v001|, we need to define additional upstream nodes, to make sure the model also receives its inflow correctly.
+For routing models as |kinw_williams|, we need to define additional upstream nodes, to make sure the model also receives its inflow correctly.